rfg-modding/SyncFaction/docs/intro.md

 ## Short HOWTO

 * You need RFG Re-mars-tered.
 GOG or Steam, clean install without mods
-* Download [SyncFaction](https://github.com/rfg-modding/SyncFaction/releases) and let it update your game.
+* Use [SyncFaction](https://github.com/rfg-modding/SyncFaction/releases) to update your game with community patches.
 It takes some time, also you will need **40GiB** of free space
 * Meanwhile, join [FactionFiles Discord](https://discord.gg/factionfiles).
-Check out **server events** for upcoming RFG Game Night, also select RFG Multiplayer role in `#role-selection` channel to receive pings
+Check out **server events** for upcoming RFG Game Night, also visit `#role-selection` channel

 That's it, you're all set! 💥

 ## More detailed guide

+Same steps but with more info and explanations

 <details>
 <summary><code>Expand</code></summary>